OpenMandrivaSoftware/os-image-builder/README.md

 scriptlets called `generate-initrd`, `generate-rootfs`, `generate-bootimg`, `setup-system-files`, `download_kernel_extras` and `postprocess`.
 Please refer to existing target devices to see what goes into those scripts.

+You can also add a `write2sd.in` or `write2device.in` script that will be sent to the output directory, containing the instructions needed to write the generated image to an SD card or device (typically `dd`-ing the image to the target device, potentially plus enlarging the root filesystem to fill the disk etc.)

 You can also create a directory called `kernel-patches` inside the device directory.
 Any patch files in this directory will be applied to the kernel after checking them